-11 At the time of writing, nine comment letters and uploaded as well as 12 draft comment letters have been received.
-Further information about the respondents can be found in appendix 2.
-The letters are summarised below by type of respondent for questions where the type of respondent seem to determine the response.
+At the time of writing, 30 comment letters have been received.
+Four comment letters are received after the final TEG meeting held on 16 December 2020 and are therefore not included in the analysis and not expressed in the summary of respondents.
+The total comment letters analysed therefore is 26.
+The letters are summarised in the next section by type of respondent for questions where the type of respondent seem to determine the response.
 Where this is not the case, the letters are summarised by the views provided.